matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

 !!! quote "Mozilla Developer Network"
     HSTS informs browsers that the site should only be accessed using HTTPS, and that any future attempts to access it using HTTP should automatically be converted to HTTPS.

-This header is a default part of Mozilla's modern configuration, but is important to note because just redirecting HTTP to HTTPS alone is still vulnerable to a man-in-the-middle attack.
+This header is a default part of Mozilla's modern configuration but is important to note because just redirecting HTTP to HTTPS alone is still vulnerable to a man-in-the-middle attack.
 The `max-age` is set to 2 years in seconds.

 ## Optimisation